algolia/magento/_src/m1-external-data.md

 ## Add your business attributes to custom ranking

-When you managed to index your business attribute in Algolia, there is one last step ahead of you - set the attribute as custom ranking.
+Once you have indexed your business attributes in Algolia, there is one last step - set the attribute as a custom ranking.

-To do that go to your Magento administration and navigate to **System > Configuration > Algolia search > Products tab**.
+To do that, go to your Magento administration and navigate to **System > Configuration > Algolia search > Products tab**.
 There you can locate *Ranking* settings.

-Because your business attributes are indexed from outside of Magento, Magento cannot offer them in *Attribute* select box.
-What you need to do is to select **[use custom attribute]** option in the select box and the new text field will appear.
-In our case case we want to use attribute visits for custom ranking.
-So just write it’s name to the text field.
+Because your business attributes are indexed from outside of Magento, Magento cannot offer them in the *Attribute* select box.
+Select the **[use custom attribute]** option in the select box and the new text field will appear.
+In our case case we want to use the visits attribute for custom ranking.
+So just write its name in the text field.
 <figure>
     <img src="../../../img/custom-ranking-custom-attributes.png" class="img-responsive">
     <figcaption>Set custom custom ranking attribute</figcaption>